Thinning: When, Why and How to Thin Your Sprouts

 Keep 3 sprouts for herbs and small flowers

-Do not sprout select: Arugula, Chamomile, Chives, Garlic Chives and Wheatgrass
+Do not thin: Arugula, Chamomile, Chives, Garlic Chives and Wheatgrass

-Timing: Select your sprouts about 1 week after they’ve been exposed to plant food (about 3 weeks after planting)
+Timing: Thin about 5-7 days after they’ve been exposed to plant food

 Use clean scissors and cut stems at the base (do not pull)